-#1 Add avocado cubes to a banana chocolate smoothie
+#1 SMOOTHIES: Add avocado cubes to a banana chocolate smoothie

-#2 Bake with avocados, they’re an excellent alternative to butter in vegan cupcakes or muffins!
-Here an easy recipe for Chocolate-Avo cupcakes from one of my old blogs!
+#2 BAKED GOODS: Bake with avocados, they’re an excellent alternative to butter in vegan cupcakes or muffins!

-#3 Puree avocado with mangoes and plant-based milk of choice with a dash of honey or maple syrup.
-Pour into a mould to make yummy popsicles!
+#3 POPSICLES: Puree avocado with mangoes and plant-based milk of choice with a dash of honey or maple syrup.
+Pour into a mold to make yummy popsicles!

 Berries are what I like to call nature’s candy!
 These delicious fruits are loaded with antioxidants that protects our cells from oxidative stress.